PACO-CPU/minimal-mistakes/_docs/011-getting-started.md

 For both and libuuid lua you can use the newest version.
 If problems occur, use the tested versions for libuuid(2.20.1-5.lubuntu20.7) and lua(5.2.3-1).

-- Python is used in the core implementation.
+- Python is used to communicate with the core via the UART interface.
 Version 2.7.6 is known to work with our environment.
 You can check your version by using the command:

 ```bash
 $ python --version